Native communities, sites and events held on Tribal lands are open to the public at the Tribal communities' discretion.

 There are few places in New Mexico that can compare with the majestic beauty of the landscape of the homelands of the Santa Clara people.
-The splendor of the scenery are justly famous in the Southwest.
-The Santa Clara Pueblo has emerged with a strong tribal government and a prosperous economy.
+The splendor of the scenery is justly famous in the Southwest.
+The Santa Clara Pueblo has emerged with a strong Tribal government and a prosperous economy.

 Some dances and community festivals are open to the public.
 In June, St. Anthony’s Feast Day features Comanche Dances.
 In August, Harvest Dances and Corn Dances are performed in honor of the patron saint, St. Clare.

 Santa Clara operates Black Mesa Golf Course, which has received national acclaim for its challenging play; 115 N.M.
 339 in La Mesilla.